mandykoh/go-covertree/README.md

 tree := covertree.NewInMemoryTree(basis, distanceBetween)
 ```

-The `basis` specifies the logarithmic base for determining the coverage of nodes at each level of the tree.
-If unsure, a good starting value is around 2.0.
+The `basis` specifies the logarithmic base for determining the ratio of coverage of nodes at adjacent levels of the tree.
+If unsure, values around 2.0 may be good starting points.

 Custom [`Store`](https://godoc.org/github.com/mandykoh/go-covertree#Store) implementations can also use the basic Tree constructor to create trees: